-As a Foster Carer you will work in partnership with Children's Services and the child's family, you'll help the children and young people in your care get the most out of life, every day.
+As a foster carer you will work in partnership with Children's Services, other agencies and the child's family.
+You will support the children and young people in your care to get the most out of life and reach their potential.

-You will provide the everyday care for any child who needs looking after.
-You'll help and be involved in implementing a care plan for individual children, which may include specific responsibilities e.g. making sure the child is able to visit her/his family and friends.
+You will provide the daily care for any children placed.
+You will support and be involved in implementing a care plan for individual children, which may include specific responsibilities such as taking them to and from school and supporting them with contact arrangements.

 In caring for any child or young person you will encourage and promote healthy growth and personal development paying close attention to their education and health.
 You will assist and encourage any child or young person placed with you to learn, you'll help them to feel positive about their background, their culture and any religious beliefs they may have.
 You'll personally build relationships with children and encourage positive relationships with those who are important to them.